ojizero/blog/content/posts/getting-started-with-nix.md

 Python 3.8.3
 ```

-The thing to note from the Alpine example is that Python 3 was gobally installed, thus if I already had a version of it conflciting with what the AWS CLI wanted I could be in trouble!
+The thing to note from the Alpine example is that Python 3 was globally installed, thus if I already had a version of it conflciting with what the AWS CLI wanted I could be in trouble!
 Or if I needed a version that is incompatible with AWS CLI I would be blocked and have to do some kind of workaround to get both the AWS CLI and the version of Python I want!

+Okay, I've been dragging on and on about how cool Nix is!
+And I hope I demoed it well and excited you to check it out.
+Much more details can of course be found in the [Nix manual](https://nixos.org/nix/manual/) and [Burke Libbey's playlist Nixology](https://www.youtube.com/playlist?list=PLRGI9KQ3_HP_OFRG6R-p4iFgMSK1t5BHs).

+In the next posts, we'll dive in a (little by little) deeper into Nix, talking about Nix expression language, other features of it, and potentially how to integrate it will into any workflow!